Andrercouto/SeazoneCase/README.md

 The [DataWranglingFinalConclusions](https://github.com/Andrercouto/SeazoneCase/blob/main/Scripts/DataWrangling/DataWranglingFinalConclusions.py) describes the files' sizes and shapes.

 Concerning the Airbnb Datasets, the size decreased sensibily (the modeled data has 0,02% of the raw data's size).
 Instead of 4 datasets - with varioues numbers of registers - now there's just one condensed dataset.
 Its number of column increased (the original dataset with the largest number of columns has 37 while the modeled has 174) but it's necessary in order to use categorical values on a machine learning model.
-At this point *Modeled_Details_Data.csv* and *Modeled_Prices_Data.csv* can be excluded.
+At this point *Modeled_Details_Data.csv* and *Modeled_Prices_AV_Itapema.csv.csv* can be excluded.

 The VivaReals Dataset was turned into two separate files, but the modeled's data size represents 26% of the original and its number of columns also increased.